Can You Really Go to Jail for Not Paying or Filing Taxes?

 People Who Have Gone to Jail for Tax Fraud

 When willful fraud or evasion is involved, the IRS will not hesitate to pursue criminal charges.
-Many famous people have gone to jail for tax evasion, including:
+Many famous people have gone to jail for tax evasion, including Wesley Snipes, Ja Rule, and Lauryn Hill.

 Example of a Tax Crime

-To help you get a sense of how the IRS detects tax fraud and other tax crimes, here’s a story about someone committing tax evasion.
+To help you get a sense of how the IRS detects tax fraud and other tax crimes, here’s a story about tax evasion.

-Joe believes that his return was randomly selected for an audit, but it wasn’t.
-The IRS has a reason to believe that Joe might be evading taxes.
 Last year, ABC Property Management Company paid Joe $3,000 to remove junk from some of their properties, and they issued a 1099-NEC to Joe.
-Although Joe didn’t receive the 1099-NEC because he moved, the IRS has a record of this payment, and the agency is curious about why Joe didn’t report it.
+Although Joe didn’t receive the 1099-NEC because he moved, the IRS received it and knows about that income.

-During the next audit meeting, the auditor asks Joe about his account at XYZ Savings Bank.
-Joe quickly lies and says that he forgot about that account because he never uses it.
+During the next audit meeting, the auditor asks Joe about his savings account.
+Joe lies and says that he forgot about that account because he never uses it.
 The auditor pulls out records that he has summoned from the bank and pokes a big hole in Joe’s story.

-Based on the records in that savings account, the IRS realizes that Joe has been earning but not reporting extra income for years.
-The agency brings criminal charges for tax evasion against Joe.
+Because Joe has been earning but not reporting extra income for years, the IRS charges him with tax evasion.
 He must pay the taxes owed, plus penalties for criminal tax evasion, and he may face a prison sentence.

 Penalties aren’t just for taxpayers.
 There are also consequences for tax preparers who commit tax fraud.
 If you’re in a situation like this, you need a tax attorney.
 Do not represent yourself.